h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 May 8: Ukrainian uncrewed surface vessel (USV) armed with a ram-charge warhead found in sea cave on Greek Island of Lefkada in Mediterranean.

-May 14: Russian cargo ship carrying ammunition hit by Ukrainian OWA-UAVs in the port of Berdiansk.
+May 14: Russian cargo ship carrying ammunition hit by at least 3 Ukrainian OWA-UAVs in the port of Berdiansk.

+May 15: Russian Navy Be-200 jet-powered amphibian and Ka-27 HELIX helicopter among targets destroyed by Ukrainian OWA-UAVs.

 ...To be continued.